anthonypdawson/divine-devops-universe/CONTRIBUTING.md

 ### Image Usage
 - Use descriptive alt text for all images.
-- For posts with a main image, display it prominently below the title (using the large-post-image class).
 - Use `.webp` for post images when possible for performance.

 ### Tag Formatting